 After I select the restore link, I return to my post.

 Now you can undo saved changes in WordPress.
-Each time you publish, update, or save a draft.
+Each time you publish, update or save a draft.
 WordPress saves a post revision to the database.

 You can access post revisions via the right sidebar when editing blog posts.